Expensent

 2. QuickBooks Online Accountant in 2026

 If you are a bookkeeper and you are not already using Intuit's accountant tools, start here.
 Current Intuit pages emphasize Intuit Accountant Suite Core as the free accountant offering, while QuickBooks Online Accountant is still referenced as the accountant portal many firms know.
+Intuit says QuickBooks Online Accountant will be discontinued on December 31, 2026, as firms transition to Intuit Accountant Suite.
 You only pay Intuit when you resell QuickBooks Online subscriptions to clients or add paid tax, payroll, or firm products.
 US ProAdvisor bundles and international accountant bundles can change, so confirm the exact current bundle on Intuit's sign-up page.

 Here is what you actually get in 2026, and what is worth knowing: